zed-industries/zed/docs/src/development/linux.md

 ## Notes for packaging Zed

 Thank you for taking on the task of packaging Zed!
-There are a few things to note to make things work smoothly:

-* Zed is a *very* fast moving project.
-We typically ship 2-3 [releases per week](/docs/development/releases) to fix user-reported issues and major new features.
-Please make sure that you are packaging in a way where updates will be available to users within a few hours or days.
-* If at all possible we recommend starting from the tarball that we [build](https://github.com/zed-industries/zed/releases) and release (currently only for "preview" versions) rather than building your own copy.
-This ensures you're running the same code and configuration that we support and test.
-* If that is not possible, read through [script/bundle-linux](https://github.com/zed-industries/zed/blob/main/script/bundle-linux) to see what is involved.

-The minimal technical requirements are (probably) that:
+### Technical requirements

+Zed has two main binaries:

-* You will need to take the built package for `crates/cli` and put it in `$PATH` with the name `zed`.
+* You will need to build `crates/cli` and make it's binary available in `$PATH` with the name `zed`.
-* You will need to take the built binary for `crates/zed` and put it at `$PATH/to/cli/../../libexec/zed-editor`.
-For example if you are going to put the cli at `~/.local/bin/zed` put zed at `~/.local/libexec/zed-editor`.
+* You will need to build `crates/zed` and put it at `$PATH/to/cli/../../libexec/zed-editor`.
+For example, if you are going to put the cli at `~/.local/bin/zed` put zed at `~/.local/libexec/zed-editor`.
+* If you are going to provide a `.desktop` file you can find a template in `crates/zed/resources/zed.desktop.in`, and use `envsubst` to populate it with the values required.
 * You will need to ensure that the necessary libraries are installed.
-You can get the current list from the lib directory of the tarball we provide, or by [inspecting the built binary](https://github.com/zed-industries/zed/blob/059a4141b756cf4afac4c977afc488539aec6470/script/bundle-linux#L65-L70) on your system.
+You can get the current list by [inspecting the built binary](https://github.com/zed-industries/zed/blob/059a4141b756cf4afac4c977afc488539aec6470/script/bundle-linux#L65-L70) on your system.

-Also, beware!
-Zed does a number of things that are required to build a good IDE, but which are a bit "out there" from the point of view of package managers and linux distributions:
-* We automatically install the correct version of developer tools.
-Like rustup/rbenv/pyenv, etc. we've found that "one system-wide version" does not work well for many professional development environments.
-Users expect us to support multiple projects running on multiple versions of the toolchain out of the box.
+* For an example of a complete build script, see [script/bundle-linux](https://github.com/zed-industries/zed/blob/main/script/bundle-linux).

+### Other things to note

+At Zed, our priority has been to move fast and bring the latest technology to our users.
+We've long been frustrated at having software that is slow, out of date, or hard to configure, and so we've built our editor to those tastes.

+However, we realize that many distros have other priorities.
+We want to work with everyone to bring Zed to their favorite platforms.
+But there is a long way to go:

+* Zed is a fast moving early-phase project.
+We typically release 2-3 builds a week to fix user-reported issues and release major features.
+* We automatically install updates to Zed by default (though we do need a way for [package managers to opt out](https://github.com/zed-industries/zed/issues/12588)).
+* Zed automatically installs the correct version of common developer tools in the same way as rustup/rbenv/pyenv, etc. We understand that this is contentious, [see here](https://github.com/zed-industries/zed/issues/12589).
-* We allow users to install extensions which may install further tooling as needed.
+* We allow users to install extensions on their own and from [zed-industries/extensions](https://github.com/zed-industries/extensions).
+These extensions may install further tooling as needed, such as language servers.
+In the long run we would like to make this safer, [see here](https://github.com/zed-industries/zed/issues/12358).
-* We include a number of online tools and services by default (copilot, zed collaboration, telemetry).
-These can all be disabled in settings by the user as desired.
+* Zed connects to a number of online services by default (AI, telemetry, collaboration).
+AI and our telemetry can be disabled by your users with their own zed settings or by patching our [default settings file](https://github.com/zed-industries/zed/blob/main/assets/settings/default.json).
-* We automatically install updates by default (though we do want a way to work better with package managers here, ideas welcome).

-Although this may present some tension, we'd prefer for you to package Zed in a way that ensures that it continues to "just work" out of the box.
-That way users of your package get to benefit from the work we've put into making Zed work for as many projects as possible.
+* As a result, zed currently does not play nice with sandboxes, [see here](https://github.com/zed-industries/zed/pull/12006#issuecomment-2130421220)

 ## Flatpak